Impact

 Risk and Exploitability

-The CVSS score of 6.8 indicates a moderate severity.
-EPSS data is not available, and the vulnerability is not listed in the CISA KEV catalog.
-Exploitation requires a privileged authenticated attacker who can access the JSON RPC interface, which is normally restricted to administrators.
-The likely attack vector is through the management API that accepts JSON RPC payloads.
+The CVSS score of 6.5 indicates a moderate severity.
+The EPSS score is less than 1 %, and the vulnerability is not listed in the CISA KEV catalog.
+Exploitation requires a privileged authenticated attacker who can access the JSON RPC interface, typically restricted to administrators.
+The likely attack vector is via the management API that accepts JSON RPC payloads.
 If an attacker gains such access, they can execute arbitrary code or commands on the device, potentially leading to full compromise of the managed network.

 OpenCVE Enrichment